stevenstalder/GRU-Protein-Analysis/README.md

 ## Protein Data

-We are using the predefined training, validation and test data as provided by the [TAPE group](https://github.com/songlab-cal/tape#data).
-As defined in TAPE's SS prediction task, we are mapping each amino acid of a protein sequence to one of three labels.
+We are using the predefined training, validation and test data as provided by the [TAPE benchmark datasets](https://github.com/songlab-cal/tape#data) by Rao et al. As defined in TAPE's SS prediction task, we are mapping each amino acid of a protein sequence to one of three labels.
 Accuracy is reported on a per-amino acid basis on the [CB513 test dataset](https://onlinelibrary.wiley.com/doi/full/10.1002/%28SICI%291097-0134%2819990301%2934%3A4%3C508%3A%3AAID-PROT10%3E3.0.CO%3B2-4).

 ## Usage